FAQ (or, more honestly, Things We Want You to Know)

 Do you offer price matching?

 We don't.
 When possible, we price our spots with the total value of all spots in a break totaling at least 10% below the average total of leading breakers, but if we tried matching the lowest price you can find for each individual spot, we'd lose money on every break.
 We don't set out to be the cheapest, but to offer fair prices.
-Many breakers can break three cases in the time it takes us to break one (our style puts a cap on our earning potential), most don't spend as much money as we do on prizes and incentives, and none have invested the time and money into having a custom cutting due manufactured to produce custom cardboard pieces to protect your cards (most don't use protective cardboard when shipping, and those add weight to every package as well as time for packaging).
+Many breakers can break three cases in the time it takes us to break one (our style puts a cap on our earning potential), most don't spend as much money as we do on prizes and incentives, and most don't use protective cardboard when shipping (those pieces add weight to every package as well as time for packaging).
 That said, we are committed to offering fair prices, rewarding loyalty, and continuing to grow while offering exceptional service.

 Why do you presell breaks before a checklist is released?